-Registration starts August 16 for our Fall 2023 classes
+Registration starts May 23rd for our Summer 2025 classes

 Our Obedience program includes both family manners classes, and classes geared towards those who wish to advance their training.